augustss/verse-semantics/Book/docs/02_builtins.md

 (1, (10, 20.0, "thirty"), "three")
 ```

-Tuples are particularly useful when you want to return multiple values from a function or when you want a lightweight grouping of values without the overhead of defining a struct or class.
+Tuples are useful when you want to return multiple values from a function or when you want a lightweight grouping of values without the overhead of defining a struct or class.
 The type of a tuple is written with the `tuple` keyword followed by the types of the elements, but in most cases it can be inferred.
 For instance, you can write `MyTuple : tuple(int, float, string) = (1, 2.0, "three")`, or simply `MyTuple := (1, 2.0, "three")` and let the compiler deduce the type.

 The elements of a tuple are accessed using a zero-based index operator written with parentheses.
 If `MyTuple := (1, 2.0, "three")`, then `MyTuple(0)` is the integer `1`, `MyTuple(1)` is the float `2.0`, and `MyTuple(2)` is the string `"three"`.
 Because the compiler knows the number of elements in every tuple, tuple indexing cannot fail: any attempt to use an out-of-bounds index results in a compile-time error.

-Another feature of tuples is *expansion* (or *splatting*).
+Another feature of tuples is *expansion*.
 When a tuple is passed to a function as a single argument, its elements are automatically expanded as if the function had been called with each element separately.
 For example:

 ```verse
 F(Arg1:int, Arg2:string):void =